-A few months ago I started following Sara Elhassan aka Munchkin which brought pictures of protests in Sudan into my timeline.
-But I didn’t get invested until a video by this courageous young Instagram user Zara (@musaltd) made me dig deeper: Over and over I listened to Zara’s speech and I realized I had to inform myself now.
+A few months ago I started following Sara Elhassan aka Munchkin who brought pictures of protests in Sudan into my timeline.
+I didn’t get invested until a video by this courageous young Instagram user Zara (@musaltd) made me dig deeper: Over and over I listened to Zara’s speech and I realized I had to inform myself now.

 Zara was asking to help raise awareness and I started wondering if I could use the tools available to me (which is sketchnoting and my reach on Twitter) to support the cause.